New Jersey Failure to Diagnose Colon Cancer Lawyers

 At O’Connor, Parsons, Lane & Noble, we will work diligently on your behalf to provide you with excellent representation.
 Though damages awarded to the victim of a medical malpractice case vary by situation, rest assured that our attorneys will always strive to seek the maximum allowable.
 After a thorough review of your case, together, we will determine the most appropriate damages to seek.
 Compensatory damages include recovery of financial loss in the past as well as an estimate of future loss.
 Damages may also cover emotional issues such as reduced enjoyment of life due to a disability or loss.
 Pain and suffering covers the physical and mental distress suffered because of a delay in diagnosis or a failure to diagnose colorectal cancer

 O’Connor, Parsons, Lane & Noble is one of the most-established and best-known medical malpractice law firms in New Jersey.
 If you feel that you or a loved one has been the victim of medical malpractice, we invite you to speak to one of our excellent medical malpractice attorneys at O’Connor, Parsons, Lane & Noble.
-Contact us at 1-908-928-9200, 1-800-586-5817, or Contact us with our Online Form.
+Call us at 1-908-282-3979 or 1-800-586-5817 or contact us online.
 The initial consultation is free.